-Damaged carburetors due to old fuel running through them is a common issue.
+Damaged carburetors due to old fuel running through them are a common issue.
 One that can be minimized by using fresh fuel and properly caring for that fuel.

 There is a small metal screen that keeps hot exhaust material from shooting out of the string trimmer and causing injury or starting a fire.
 This small screen will become plugged with a carbon buildup that will affect how the engine runs.

 Disconnect the spark plug wire.
 Remove the engine cover and the engine exhaust cover.
-Carefully remove the spark arrestor screen.
-You can either clean it with a metal brush or a torch.
+Carefully remove the spark arrestor screen with a metal brush.